 A daily summary or action plan must be provided daily, which reports the status of any clients in violation of the program or in need of technical maintenance.

-The system must provide easy-to-read non-compliance reports that include detailed information outlining any presence of alcohol displayed graphically and numerically to indicate the time of ingestion and the Transdermal Alcohol Concentration (TAC) present in the system over the time of the event.
+The system must provide easy-to-read non-compliance reports that include detailed information outlining any presence of alcohol displayed graphically and numerically to indicate approximate time of ingestion and the Transdermal Alcohol Concentration (TAC) present in the system over the time of the event.

 Summary management reports regarding individual clients, dates of system use, agency-wide equipment inventory status, and billing details provided upon request in an easy-to-read format.